 The 2018 GP Patient Survey altered the question slightly to, "How often do you see or speak to your preferred GP when you would like to?".
 Between 2018 and 2020, the proportion of patients who ‘always or almost always’ saw or spoke to their preferred GP decreased from 26% to 22% and those that answered ‘never or almost never’ increased from 10% to 12%.
 These results are not directly comparable with previous surveys.
 See ‘About this data’ for further information.

 In 2018, two key changes were made to the GP Patient Survey:

 - the content of the questionnaire was changed significantly to reflect changes in the delivery of primary care services in England.

 Analyses were carried out by Ipsos MORI to measure the impact of these changes on the comparability of trend data.
-These analyses found that most trend data was subject to context effects both as a result of changes to the questionnaire and the inclusion of 16-17-year-olds.
-As a result, two of the indicators presented here from the 2018 and 2019 GP Patient Surveys carried out from 2018 onwards are not comparable with results from previous surveys.
-The question that asks, “Generally, how easy is it to get through to someone at your GP practice on the phone?” was not impacted by context effects or the inclusion of 16-17 year olds, and so is comparable over time at a national level.
+These analyses found that most trend data were subject to context effects both as a result of changes to the questionnaire and the inclusion of 16-17-year-olds.
+As a result, two of the indicators presented here from the GP Patient Surveys carried out from 2018 onwards are not comparable with results from previous surveys.
+The question that asks, “Generally, how easy is it to get through to someone at your GP practice on the phone?” was not impacted by context effects or the inclusion of 16-17-year-olds, so is comparable over time at a national level.

 The data was weighted to adjust for differences between all patients at a GP practice and the subset of patients who actually completed the questionnaire.

 For more detailed information, please see the GP Patient Survey - Technical Annex.